tawfikhammad/Inquiro/README.md

 # 🧠 Inquiro — Research Assistant API

 **Inquiro** is an intelligent research assistant built with **FastAPI**, designed to simplify the management, summarization, and understanding of academic papers.
-With seamless integration of **LLMs** (OpenAI, Cohere, Gemini) and **vector databases** (Qdrant), Inquiro allows you to:
+With seamless integration of **LLMs** (Gemini) and **vector databases** (Qdrant), Inquiro allows you to:

 - Upload and organize research papers by project
 - Automatically generate intelligent summaries
-- Chat with the paper content for deeper understanding
+- Chat with the collection of papers content for deeper understanding
+- Translate or explain selection text in paper.
+- Facilitate notes taking.
 - Manage data with MongoDB and Qdrant

 ---